 Putting Instagram To Work In Your Trade Show Marketing Efforts

 What’s So Great About Instagram?

-- Help Yourself To Some Free Exposure – Using hashtags is a critical matter when you’re marketing on social media.
+Using hashtags is a critical matter when you’re marketing on social media.
 In addition to your brand and product hashtags, be sure to include the tags for the events your promoting.
 Most events have at least two hashtags, so be sure you do some homework to find the most popular ones.
-The trade show you’re attending is probably going to have a much larger social media following than your company, so including their tags will get your posts, brand, and tags much broader exposure.
+The trade show you’re attending is probably going to have a much larger social media following than your company.
+By including their tags, your posts, brand, and tags will gain much broader exposure.
 Also look for sub-tags for certain aspects of the event: For example #EventNamePanels or #EventNameLaunches.

 Use Instagram to make posts about the events and opportunities your company is offering at the show.
 Include things like panel appearances by your team; product launches or previews; special activities like a bagel bar or brown-bag lunch at your booth, or a reception; product demos or guest appearances; and show specials you’ll be offering.
 Make sure every post includes a clear, large image (if your image is too small it will look terrible on Instagram) with a click-through link to your website, and be sure to schedule your posts so they’re evenly distributed throughout each day.
 Dumping a pile of posts onto your account all at once annoys people by filling up their feed, and it lessens the effectiveness of each post.